8-9 Co-ed Game RulesUpdated Wednesday October 29, 2014 by Kent Island Youth Soccer League.

 *Reminder – Please show respect for the referees!
 They are kids, making $10 a game, and while we all may have legitimate issues with poor calls or non-calls, we need to remember that this is for fun!
 All of us are competitive, but we must show restraint in our actions towards the refs during play.
 Make every effort to address issues with them during half-time or after the game has ended, and be a leader with regards to your player’s and parent’s conduct towards them as well.
 Good luck in your tournament!!!

 The following additional rules are in effect for the tournament:

-* If, at the end of the of the full 10 minute overtime the game is still tied, a shoot-out will decide the contest.
+*If, at the end of the of the full 10 minute overtime the game is still tied, a penalty shoot-out will decide the contest.

-* A shoot-out will consist of each team choosing 5 shooters and a goalie.
+*A penalty shoot-out will consist of each team choosing 5 shooters and a goalie.

-* If the game is tied after the first 5 shooters from each team have taken their shots, then 5 NEW shooters must be chosen by each team.
-However, each round of attempts then becomes sudden death…with the team ahead at the end of a given round being the winner of the game.
+*If the game is tied after the first 5 shooters from each team have taken their penalty shot, then 5 NEW shooters must be chosen by each team.
+However, each round of attempts (round being one set of shooters, one from each team) then becomes sudden death, with the team ahead at the end of a given round being the winner of the game.